GiovanniGranato/Flexible-goal-directed-behaviour-and-representations-learning/README.md

 # Flexible-goal-directed-behaviour-and-representations-learning

-This project investigates the relation between representation learning, i.e. how the brain of an embodied agent can acquire efficient perceptual representationsof the world, and flexible goal-directed behaviour.
+This project investigates the brain processes integrationg reinforcement learning and unsupervised learning during the emergence of human catgorical perception.

-In particular this repository contains the code of GEMMA (Generativity-based Embodied Manipulative Architecture), a neurorobotic architecture used here as a computational model of the brain to approach the research topic and study this phenomenon.
+In particular this repository contains the code of a computational model used to investigate the main topic in Granato et al. (2022).

 <p align="center">
   <img src="https://github.com/GiovanniGranato/Flexible-goal-directed-behaviour-and-representations-learning/blob/master/Functional_schema_GEMMA.jpg?raw=true" width="1000" title="hover text">